gioele-lopalco/that-open-bim-master-challenge/README.md

 # 🏗️ Construction Company Dashboard

-A modern React application for construction project management, built with Vite, TypeScript, and modern CSS.
+A modern React application for construction project management, built with Vite, TypeScript, Firebase, and modern CSS.

 ## ✨ Features

 - **Modern Dashboard**: Dark and professional interface with consistent design system
-- **Project Management**: Project details visualization with progress tracking
+- **Project Management**: Full CRUD operations for projects with real-time updates
 - **Todo Management**: Task system with search and filters
 - **Intuitive Navigation**: Sidebar with main menu and active state
 - **Responsive Design**: Optimized for desktop, tablet, and mobile
 - **TypeScript**: Complete typing for enhanced safety
 - **Performance**: Optimized build with Vite
+- **Firebase Integration**: Real-time database with Firestore

 ## 🎨 Design Features